-Video Telematics is a next-generation security system that creates a threat detection around your vehicle.
+Video Telematics is a next-generation security system that creates threat detection around your vehicle.
 The system detects and records an intrusion or collision.
 When an accident occurs, the system automatically notifies your appointed emergency contacts and identifies your exact location.
 Video Telematics allows you to remotely monitor your vehicle’s surroundings using your mobile device and alerts you with critical diagnostic information.

-Video Telematics was looking for a technology partner who can help them to build a product and provide complete support from a selection of technology, hardware and setting up architecture, project management, development, testing and infrastructure management support.
-Tech Vedika was identified as a complete end to end product development partner to build Video Telematics Platform.
+Video Telematics was looking for a technology partner who can help them to build a product and provide complete support from a selection of technology, hardware and setting up architecture, project management, development, testing, and infrastructure management support.
+Tech Vedika was identified as a complete end to end product development partner to build a Video Telematics Platform.
 We helped from pre-product development support to post-production support and improvement along with cloud infrastructure management services.

 - Mobile or Web user should be able to watch real-time video camera feed on the vehicle.

 - The mobile user should be able to watch real-time engine data and location on the map.

 - Mobile or Web users should be able to see the event and alert history with video and Geolocation.

 - The user should be able to get a notification on their mobile for any pre-configured alert.

 - Enterprise admin and individual user management and device management.

 - Onboard data storage + Cloud data transfer.

 We planned to build a complete solution based on an open-source platform and tools.
 For infrastructure hosting, we used Amazon services.